 The primary risk surrounding this Company is in relation to its ability to repay external debt arrangements, as stated in note 14.
-Of its external debt, £1,570m is due within 12 months from the Balance Sheet date.
+Of its external debt, £716m is due within 12 months from the Balance Sheet date.
 The Company seeks to meet these payments by calling intercompany receivables from other Group companies or through the issuance of additional debt as required.

-The Directors have performed an assessment of the ability to recover intercompany receivables and the parental support of Reckitt Benckiser Group plc to such counterparties, as is necessary if this liability is called up for repayment.
+The Directors have performed an assessment of the ability to recover intercompany receivables and the parental support of Reckitt Benckiser Group plc to such counterparties, as is necessary if these liabilities are called up for repayment.
 As with any company placing reliance on other group entities for financial support, the Directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these Financial Statements, they have no reason to believe that it will not do so.

-In addition, the Directors have considered that the Company has access to committed borrowing facilities of £4,500m as at 31 December 2023, and these facilities were undrawn as at period-end and at the date of approval of these Financial Statements.
-Of the committed borrowing facilities, £4,450m expires in more than two years.
+In addition, the Directors have considered that the Company has access to committed borrowing facilities of £4,450m as at 31 December 2024, and £4,326m of these facilities were undrawn as at period-end and at the date of approval of these Financial Statements.
+Of the committed borrowing facilities, £3,500m expires in more than two years.